 Granted, the Cricut BrightPad and BrightPad Go are much more durable and higher quality than the cheap lightpad available.
 Plus the BrightPad Go is cordless.

 - Portable and Slim- The thickness is only 5mm(less than 0.3 inch) which makes it easy to carry.
 Dimension: 14.1 inch x 9.4 inch.
-The illumination is perfectly even, super...
+The illumination is even, bright, and...

-- The brightness is adjustable,so you can set it to to your preference.
-Flicker-Free super bright long last Led light.Touch sensor Switch Design , turn on/off and...
+- The light is step-less adjustable, so The brightness is adjustable,so you can set it to to your preference.
+Flicker-Free super bright long last Led light.Touch sensor...

 Is the Cricut BrightPad Worth the Price?

 The BrightPad and BrightPad Go are worth the price due to their durability, versatility, design, and portibility.
 Not only are they long-lasting, but are also highly portable and effective.